proxict/constexpr-string/README.md

 ------------

 This library provides a `ConstexprString` class which gives you the possibility to work with your strings in compile-time.
+ - Written in C++11

 The class implements:
- - iterator over all string characters
- - size getter
  - concatenation with other strings
- - equality comparator
  - find
  - substr
+ - iterator over all string characters
+ - equality comparator

 Integration with CMake
 ----------------------------